kpomm/personal-portfolio/README.md

 ## Features
 There are a few pages.

-• Landing: See basic info about me and my interests.
+–Landing: See basic info about me and my interests.
 You can also find my skillset here and some contact information.

-• Photos: Here I have a React carousel of some of my favorite photos!
+–Photos: Here I have a React carousel of some of my favorite photos!

-• Projects: Check out some of my previous webdev and design projects.
+–Projects: Check out some of my previous webdev and design projects.

-• Experience: Where I feature my previous internships and on-campus involvements.
+–Experience: Where I feature my previous internships and on-campus involvements.

-• Contact Me: Contact me.
+–Contact Me: Contact me.